 The first thing SDRs need to know is the background of your company.
 You need to make them feel at home by sharing with them your mission, vision, and values.

-2. Define success to achieve it
+2. Define success to help them achieve it

-Your SDRs can’t possibly achieve success in sales if they are not familiar with your idea of success.
+Your SDRs can’t possibly achieve success in sales if they are not aligned with your idea of success.
 Explain to them the most important KPIs so that they know what to focus on in the future.

 - number of calls, demos, or discovery meetings observed

 - number of meetings run by your newbies